HarperDB/documentation/docs/administration/cloning.md

 * `--HDB_LEADER_URL` - The URL of the leader node's operation API (usually port 9925).
 * `--HDB_LEADER_USERNAME` - The leader node admin username.
 * `--HDB_LEADER_PASSWORD` - The leader node admin password.
-* `--REPLICATION_HOSTNAME` - _(optional)_ The leader clustering host.
+* `--REPLICATION_HOSTNAME` - _(optional)_ The clones clustering host.
 This value will be added to `replication.hostname` on the clone node.
 If this value is not set, replication will not be set up between the leader and clone.

 For example:
 ```